 4. Chuck Eye Steak

 On the upper shoulder of the cow, there is delicious meat cut into a Chuck Eye.
 This meat comes from the fifth ribs of cow tender Ribeyes.
 Therefore, the Chuck Eye has many features of a Ribeye.

 This steak was considered a ‘poor man’s Ribeye’ as it is cheap with balanced juiciness and beefy flavor.
-A steer of beef only has around one or two Chuck Eye steaks.
+A steer (bullock) only gives one or two Chuck Eye steaks.

-You can sear, grill, or broil the steak on the high heat of around 140 to 145oF.
+You can sear, grill, or broil the steak at 140 to 145oF.
 Don’t cook the steak past the medium level of doneness as the texture will be really tough and chewy.

 What is exactly a Chuck Eye steak?
 Let’s find out!